jakubrohleder/angular-jsonapi/README.md

 `resource.all(params)`

 All object can be accessed by resource using `resource.all(params)`.
 It returns a [**collection**](#collection) with all objects of resource type stored in the memory, at the same time `all` synchronization is triggered so the objects data are synchronized with the server.
-The promise associated with synchronization can accessed by `result.promise`.
+The promise associated with synchronization can accessed by `result.promise`, it is resolved with request meta information.

 #### Params